-Before treating the subject matter of Pierre Teilhard de Chardin's philosophy, first of all I would like to clarify the title of this lecture.
-And in so doing I hope to be able to make a contribution to Teilhard's work, which is truly evolutionary and has been compared with Galilei.
+Before treating this subject in the light of Pierre Teilhard de Chardin's philosophy, I would like first of all to clarify the title of this lecture.
+And in doing so I hope to be able to make a contribution to Teilhard's work, which is truly revolutionary and has been compared as that of Galilei.

-By Science - as described in the Dutch Winkler Prins Encyclopedia - I mean intentional and purposeful research for gaining understanding.
+Using the definition in the Dutch Winkler Prins Encyclopedia, by Science I mean intentional and purposeful research for gaining understanding.
 This is done by hypothesis and theory.
-Although Science's objective is to reach definite results, it is evident that it cannot take on any definite form but is liab-le to grow, to expand, to correct itself and even cause radical changes of the current views.
-For ma-ny people science is the result of experiment and applied logic, however, primarily science can be looked at as an idea and enterprise of the human mind.
+Although Science's objective is to reach definite results, it is evident that it cannot take on any definite form but is liable to grow, to expand, to correct itself and even cause radical changes of the current views.
+For many people science is the result of experiment and applied logic.
+However, primarily science should be looked at as an idea and enterprise of the human mind.
 Man keeps posing new questions and tries to find new answers, thus adding to the body of existing knowledge in his quest for freedom.

-The encyclopedia's definition is much longer, of course, but I just want to briefly sum up the definition of 'science' as being an intentional activity of the human mind based on hypotheses and leading to responsible solutions.

-Science as a whole can be seen as contributing responsible solutions to the life and continuity of the existence of mankind.
-We could even turnn this around and propose that every intention that contributes responsible solutions to the life of the human species can be seen as science.
+The encyclopedia's definition is much longer, of course, but I just want to briefly sum up the definition of 'science' as being an intentional activity of the human mind based on hypotheses and leading to justifiable solutions.
+Science as a whole can be seen as contributing justifiable solutions to the life and continued existence of mankind.
+We could even turn this around and propose that every intentional activity that contributes justifiable solutions to the life of the human species can be seen as science.